constantinpape/rf_benchmarks/README.md

 RAM of my laptop (16 GB).
 Hence I have profiled the maximal RAM consumption.
 Apparently it copies the input for every tree during prediction (see table).
 The number of threads does not affect the RAM usage.

-See also github issue: TODO
+See also github issue: https://github.com/scikit-learn/scikit-learn/issues/8244

 | Num Threads   | 1   | 2   | 4   | 8   | 10  | 20  |
 | ------------- | --: | --: | --: | --: | --: | --: |